Lucky Bay, Australia, with kangaroos hopping around

 Photograph: Shutterstock

-The 13 best beaches in Australia
+The 20 best beaches in Australia for swimming, surfing and sunbathing

 Want to know where you should be getting sandy in Straya?
-Look no further.
+Look no further

 Advertising

+If there's one thing that Australia does right, it's really beautiful beaches – and a lot of them, to be precise.
 With a whopping 12,000 fringing our island continent, it would take you a wild 32 years to see them all – if you tackled one beach per day.
-Assuming that your 32-year plan doesn't singularly involve beach hopping around Australia (although, we can of course, dream), we've put together a list of the best and prettiest beaches in Australia that you should visit in 2024 – or at least once in your life.
+Assuming that your 32-year plan doesn't singularly involve beach hopping around Australia (although, we can of course, dream), we've put together a list of the best and prettiest beaches in Australia that you should visit this year – or at least once in your life.

 Each beach on this list has been selected for its remarkable beauty, safe swimming conditioning (read: you won't see anywhere with saltwater crocs on this list), and proximity to other incredible activities, so your adventure out doesn't end with just one dip.
 Some of these picks have been richly awarded in the past, while others are less mainstream – but rest easy knowing that every single one of them is well worth their salt, in more ways than one.
 Now, all that's left is for you to find out for yourself.

-RECOMMENDED: The best nudist beaches in Australia.
+🌊 The best nudist beaches in Australia

 The best beaches in Australia